kaiaai/kaiaai_gazebo/README.md

 ```

 ## View your model in Gazebo, Rviz
 Run each command below in a separate terminal window.
+Keep in mind that launching the Gazebo simulator for the very first time can take a minute or two - please be patient.
 ```
 ros2 launch kaia_gazebo kaia_world.launch.py
 ros2 run kaia_teleop teleop_keyboard